Team997Coders/TestableRobot/readme.md

 5. Type ```./gradlew build``` and marvel that testing can be a thing.

 ## Pending
-I am attempting to integrate certain helpers in this project with wpilibj.
-Also, VS2017 should not need to be installed after 2019 release.
+The master branch now represents the a close revision to the testablerobot example that I am attempting to integrate into allwpilib.
+See [Add java testablerobot example](https://github.com/wpilibsuite/allwpilib/pull/1461).
+Also, VS2017 should not need to be installed after 2019 release (just the VS runtime).